UnifiedPush/documentation/content/developers/embedded_fcm.md

 We recommend using the following as the gateway.

 [UnifiedPush Common-Proxies](https://github.com/UnifiedPush/common-proxies) is a program can be installed to run as a rewrite proxy for FCM.
+If you don't have a server to host this on, ask in the UnifiedPush chat, we can help out.

 Traffic from /FCM on any reverse proxy (for TLS) can be proxied to it.
 The following is an example for Nginx.